W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iv-this-need-not-be/index.md

 10. The First Coming of Christ is merely another name for the creation, for Christ is the Son of God.
 ²The Second Coming of Christ means nothing more than the end of the ego’s rule and the healing of the mind.
 ³I was created like you in the First, and I have called you to join with me in the Second.
-⁴I am in charge of the Second Coming, and my judgement, which is used only for protection, cannot be wrong because it never attacks.
+⁴I am in charge of the Second Coming, and my judgment, which is used only for protection, cannot be wrong because it never attacks.
 ⁵Yours may be so distorted that you believe I was mistaken in choosing you.
 ⁶I assure you this is a mistake of your ego.
 ⁷Do not mistake it for humility.